phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.compute_pblums.md

 ----------
 * ValueError: if `compute` needs to be provided but is not.
-* ValueError: if any value in `dataset` points to a dataset that is not passband-dependent (eg. a mesh or orb dataset).
+* ValueError: if any value in `dataset` points to a dataset that is not passband-dependent (eg. a mesh or orb dataset) or is not a valid dataset attached to the bundle'.
+* ValueError: if any value in `component` is not a valid star or envelope in the hierarchy.
 * ValueError: if the system fails to pass [phoebe.frontend.bundle.Bundle.run_checks](phoebe.frontend.bundle.Bundle.run_checks.md).